 An important tool within the trust framework are licenses which define the conditions under which data can be exchanged or services can be consumed.
-For functional details on licenses, see the detailed Functional descriptions.
+For functional details on licenses, see the Licenses page.

-The trust framework is depicted under detailed Functional descriptions and needs appropriate technological underpinning so that parties can authenticate each other in a reliable way.
+The trust framework is depicted under Primary use cases and needs appropriate technological underpinning so that parties can authenticate each other in a reliable way.